Anti - Slavery and Human Trafficking Statement

 1. Purpose

-This statement sets out Premia Solutions position on modern slavery and human trafficking.
+This statement sets out Premia Solutions Limited’s (PSL) position on modern slavery and human trafficking.

 2. Scope

-All the companies within the Premia Solutions Limited group are within the scope of this statement.
+All the companies within the Premia Solutions Limited Group (the Group) are within the scope of this statement.

 3. Definition